Posted in History, Schools, Then and Now

 Stephens Family papers, MS 5, African American Museum & Library at Oakland, Oakland Public Library.
 Oakland, California.

-The restaurant enjoyed great success during the 1920s and 1930s and was usually filled to capacity.
+The restaurant enjoyed great success during the 1920s and 1930s and was usually filled.
 Stephens took great delight in employing African American high school and college students so they could earn money for their education.

 Oakland Tribune 1927

-The final location of the restaurant was 200 East 14th (now International Blvd) at 2nd Ave and was in business until 1938 when Narcisi’s Italian Restaurant opened.
+The final location of the restaurant was 200 East 14th (now International Blvd) at 2nd Ave.
+It was in business until 1938, when Narcissi’s Italian Restaurant opened.

 Stephens Cocktail Lounge